-2004- Ambassador for the Australian Capital Territory, appointed by Chief Minister, Jon Stanhope.

-2004- Member of the Editorial Advisory Board for a new international journal, Critical Studies in in Research and Teaching

-Improvisation (based in Canada)

-2004-2006 Deputy Chair of the Board of the Australian and New Zealand Council for the Care of Animals

-2006-2007 Member of the Australian Capital Territory Skills Commission

-2005-2008 Elected board member of the Australian Music Centre Ltd.

-2005-2007 Elected Board member of auDA Ltd, administering the .au domain writing and image (soundsrite.uws.edu.au).

-2007-2008 Chair, board of the Australian Music Centre Ltd; subsequently member of its advisory council.

-Founding Co-Editor, soundsRite, an online multimedia journal of creative works in sound,

-2016- Member of the Editorial Board, Musicae Scientiae.

-Foundation Committee Member of the Australasian Jazz and Improvisation Research

-Network.
+- 2004- Ambassador for the Australian Capital Territory, appointed by Chief Minister, Jon Stanhope. - 2004- Member of the Editorial Advisory Board for the international journal Critical Studies in Improvisation (based in Canada) - 2004-2006 Deputy Chair of the Board of the Australian and New Zealand Council for the Care of Animals in Research and Teaching - 2006-2007 Member of the Australian Capital Territory Skills Commission - 2005-2008 Elected board member of the Australian Music Centre Ltd. - 2005-2007 Elected Board member of auDA Ltd, administering the .au domain - 2007-2008 Chair, board of the Australian Music Centre Ltd; subsequently member of its advisory council. - Founding Co-Editor, soundsRite, an online multimedia journal of creative works in sound, writing and image (soundsrite.westernsydney.edu.au). - 2016-2021 Member of the Editorial Board, Musicae Scientiae.

-2017- Member of the Editorial Board, Journal of Creative Music Systems.

-- Co-recipient of the international Robert Coover Award, for a new work of electronic literature, awarded by the Electronic Literature Organisation (with Hazel Smith, text; Will Luers, video and programming; my specific role was in sound and programming). - 2021- Editorial Team member for Chroma, the journal of the Australasian Computer Music Association.
+- Foundation Committee Member of the Australasian Jazz and Improvisation Research Network. - 2017- Member of the Editorial Board, Journal of Creative Music Systems. - Co-recipient of the international Robert Coover Award, for a new work of electronic literature, awarded by the Electronic Literature Organisation (with Hazel Smith, text; Will Luers, video - and programming; my specific role was in sound and programming).

+Editorial Team member for Chroma, the journal of the Australasian Comput